bottlepy/bottle/docs/docs.md

 ## How default_app() works

-Bottle creates a single instance of `bottle.Bottle()` and uses it as a default for most of the modul-level decorators and the `bottle.run()` routine.
+Bottle creates a single instance of `bottle.Bottle()` and uses it as a default for most of the module-level decorators and the `bottle.run()` routine.
 `bottle.default_app()` returns (or changes) this default.
 You may, however, create your own instances of `bottle.Bottle()`.

     #!Python